Resume Needs For Criminal Justice and Criminology Jobs?

 Find Success in the Job Application

 Resumes are great tools and are still a must-have for many private-sector jobs.
 In criminology and criminal justice careers, though, they are more often than not, simply not needed.
 Instead of working hard to create the perfect resume, spend that time making sure your job applications are complete, accurate, and mistake-free.
-It will give you a better chance at landing a great criminal justice job.
+It will give you a better chance of landing a great criminal justice job.